Not a fan of cardio? Jennifer Aniston's simple 15-15-15 workout is the way to get it done quickly

 The 15-15-15 is designed to get more oxygen around the body, boosting cardiovascular fitness.
 Between the indoor bike, the treadmill, and the elliptical machine, almost every set of muscles in the body is covered - including the upper body and core - as well, making this a full-body workout.

-The NHS recommends that every adult does 150 minutes of moderate-intensity exercise per week for cardiovascular health, with research from the likes of Ohio State University suggesting that exercise has a positive link to reducing the risk of cardiovascular disease and Type 2 diabetes.
+The NHS recommends that every adult do 150 minutes of moderate-intensity exercise per week for cardiovascular health, with research from the likes of Ohio State University suggesting that exercise can reduce the risk of cardiovascular disease and Type 2 diabetes.

 2. The 15-15-15 workout is time efficient

-Being only 45 minutes long in total, the 15-15-15 workout is very time efficient.
-Campus agrees this is one of the main benefits of the workout.
+Being only 45 minutes long in total, the 15-15-15 workout is very time-efficient.
+Sarah agrees that this is one of the main benefits of the workout.
 "It feels less like traditional cardio.
 It has more variety with shorter segments, making it feel dynamic and less like you're doing endless cardio, which can be boring and monotonous for some."

-Plus, the fact it's time efficient means it's easy to stick to.
+Plus, its efficiency means it's easy to stick to.
 "Consistency and sustainability are the most important thing and a varied and manageable routine is more likely to become a habit," she says.

 3. The indoor bike and cross trainer are light on the joints